Myanmar: Overview & Impact

 - Organized regular information sessions on Corporate Social Responsibility and assist SMEs in joining the UN Global Compact.

-- Official host of Global Entrepreneurship Week (GEW) in Myanmar in 2015 and 2016, organizing dozens of events across the country designed to foster innovation and entrepreneurship;
+- Official host of Global Entrepreneurship Week (GEW) in Myanmar in 2015, 2016 and 2017, organizing dozens of events across the country designed to foster innovation and entrepreneurship.

 Connecting SMEs to Supply Chains and Investment